noidexe/godot-version-manager/README.md

 A: [Hourglass](https://hourglass.jwestman.net/) is a much more mature and featureful project which also does project management.
 Maybe the only advantage GVM has is that it also downloads news snippets from the official website :)

+**Q: Why do you scrape godotengine.org/news instead or fetching the RSS feed?**

+A: The rss doesn't have links to thumbnails or excerpts, only the full text.
+Also the rss feed contains every entry in the history of Godot News.
+It's currently a 17MB download.

 ## TODO
 - [x] Linux support
 - [x] OSX support